Controlled Substances CME requirement

 PAs who maintain NCCPA certification, and are exempt from the general requirement to report CME hours to the Board, may use their current NCCPA two-year cycle.

-PAs who currently report CME hours to the Board should use the two-year cycle that started the first birthday after they obtained state licensure.
+PAs who currently report CME hours to the Board should use the two-year cycle that started on their first birthday after obtaining licensure.

 Are any licensees be exempt from the controlled substances CME requirement and, if so, who?

 Yes.
-Licensees who have not prescribed ANY controlled substances (opioid or non-opioid) since they last renewed and physicians holding a Resident Training License are exempt from the requirement.
+Licensees who have not prescribed ANY controlled substances (opioid or non-opioid) since they last renewed their license and physicians holding a Resident Training License are exempt from the requirement.

 How do I request exemption from the requirement if I believe I qualify?